mrvisser/case-config/README.md

 # CaseConfig

+**Note:** This project is discontinued in favour of (Ficus)[https://github.com/iheartradio/ficus].
+At the time that I started this project I didn't realize Ficus existed.
+Ficus is essentially the exact same thing so it should be a fairly straight forward migration.

 CaseConfig is an extension for Typesafe Config that provides a safer and cleaner approach to reading values from a configuration file.
 CaseConfig's model-driven approach of parsing configuration into types provides validation for "required"